 Title/s: Clinical Professor of Law, Director, Health Justice Project; Director, Curt and Linda Rodin Center for Social Justice

 Office #: Corboy 715B

-Professor Mitchell joined the Health Justice Project in August 2017 after more than 16 years practicing and teaching in the areas of poverty law, children’s rights, and health law and medical-legal partnerships.
-Professor Mitchell’s practice experience includes representing children and families in poverty in access to health care, public benefits, special education, housing and family law, juvenile delinquency, prison condition cases, and other general civil law matters.
+Professor Mitchell joined the Health Justice Project in 2017 after more than 16 years practicing and teaching in the areas of poverty law, children’s rights, and health law and medical-legal partnerships.
+Professor Mitchell’s practice experience includes representing children and families in poverty in access to health care, public benefits, special education, housing and family law as well as juvenile delinquency and prison condition cases and other general civil law matters.
 She has also been involved in local, state, and national policy work in the areas of access to health care, education, and juvenile justice.

 Professor Mitchell has presented at local, state, and national conferences on a variety of topics including upstream advocacy, medical-legal partnerships, Medicaid and child access to health care, special education, collaborative interdisciplinary advocacy, juvenile competency standards, and healthy housing advocacy.
 Her primary research interests relate to the intersection of poverty, health and legal advocacy; interdisciplinary approaches to advocacy; access to health care; interprofessional education; racism and health equity; and the impact of school disciplinary practices on children with disabilities.
 Professor Mitchell has been admitted to practice law in Illinois, Louisiana, Ohio, and Michigan.